pullashradha/Pig-Dice/README.md

 ## Description

-This is a program that creates a web game for Pig Dice.
+This program creates a two player web game for Pig Dice.
+For more information about pig dice, visit https://en.wikipedia.org/wiki/Pig_(dice_game)

+## Setup/Installation Requirements

+This program can only be accessed on computer with Git and Atom installed.

+* Clone this repository
+* Open index.html in Terminal

 ## Known Bugs